Loptt/evolith/Evolith/README.txt

 -When loading a save file, quantity of resources is not accurate.
 -When entering a name for the organism, the keyboard might lag and get stuck on a key -Sometimes when choosing a color in the setup species menu, the game may crash under special circumstances when not selecting a color
+-After losing the game and starting a new game, the organisms do not respond properly to commands